 Many symposium participants are fans of Lauren Wolk’s book, Wolf Hollow, which won the 2016 New England Book Award, a 2017 Newbery Honor, and a 2017 Jane Addams Honor, among other awards.
 Her second novel for young readers, Beyond the Bright Sea, won the 2018 Scott O’Dell Award for historical fiction as well as other honors.

 Wolk shared her thoughts on writing and her individual experiences.
 When she writes, she asks a question, does research, and writes about what she knows and about people she is acquainted with.
-She writes about emotions that we all share and suggests that writers be honest, universal, and unique.
+She writes about emotions we all share and suggests that writers be honest, universal, and unique.
 “Sometimes children’s literature is dark, and we can’t keep the darkness from them.”
 However, she went on to explain that children need to learn to be the light in the darkness, be courageous, and create a new and better truth.

 Adam Gidwitz, author of The Inquisitor’s Tale, winner of a 2017 Newbery Honor, launched the second session.
 Gidwitz revealed that most of his inspiration comes from everyday life.
 He said, “I have been a writer my whole life.
 I frequently tell a story out loud while I shoot basketball hoops.
 I just never wrote anything down until recently.”
 He loves writing because it gives him an opportunity to imagine and create.
 One of his mottos is “if you want big muscles you need to do pushups.
 If you want a good brain, you need to imagine.”